-Of course, it is common sense -- and basic religious freedom -- for a religious association to expect its leaders and members to agree with the association's religious beliefs, practices, standards of conduct, and mission.
+Of course, it is common sense-and basic religious freedom-for a religious association to expect its leaders to agree with the association's religious beliefs, practices, standards of conduct, and mission.
 It should be common ground that government officials, including college administrators, should not interfere with religious associations' religious beliefs, practices, standards of conduct, or mission.

-Unfortunately, this is a recurrent problem on many college campuses across the country, from California to Idaho to Oklahoma to Ohio.
-HB 1724 would prevent such problems from recurring in Missouri by protecting Missouri students' basic religious freedom.
-In so doing, Missouri would join a growing list of states (Alabama, Arizona, Arkansas, Idaho, Iowa, Kansas, Kentucky, Louisiana, Montana, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, and Virginia) that have adopted similar protections for religious student associations.
+Unfortunately, this is a recurrent problem on many college campuses across the country, from California to Idaho, from Oklahoma to Ohio.
+SB 503 would prevent such problems from recurring in West Virginia by protecting belief-based student organizations.
+In so doing, West Virginia would join a growing list of states that have adopted similar protections for religious and other belief-based student associations.